Open-source AI model for Sub-Saharan Africa camera trap species detection

 Training Data

-The model was trained on labelled instances drawn from Sub Saharan Africa camera trap images collected through conservation deployments over nearly a decade.
+The models were trained on labelled instances drawn from Sub Saharan Africa camera trap images collected through conservation deployments over nearly a decade.

 The dataset includes a wide range of practical camera trap conditions, including: